Overview of the Venice Biennale

 Water-Only Transport

 Everything arrives by boat.
 There are no trucks in Venice's historic center.
 Artworks, construction materials, and equipment travel by water taxi, barge, or specialized crane boats (minimum $3,300 for boat + crane service).
+Understanding art logistics early is essential for accurate budgeting.

 Most shipments arrive at Tronchetto or Marittima terminals, then transfer to smaller boats for final delivery.
 Large sculptures or installations may require custom barges and coordination with Venice port authorities.